 - One-Hit Wonder: Not too many of them in the Hall.
 Some musicians are technically one-hit wonders by Billboard standards (Jimi Hendrix only charted with "All Along the Watchtower" and Frank Zappa with "Valley Girl"), but the only inductee that you can basically say was inducted only on the basis of one song was Percy Sledge.
 Despite his long career, you'd be lying if you said they were thinking of anything other than "When a Man Loves a Woman."

 - Political Rap: The most famous political rap group of them all, Public Enemy, was inducted in 2013.

 - Pop: Many nominees can be considered more pop than rock.
-Some pop-oriented inductees include Madonna, Daryl Hall and John Oates, Michael Jackson (and his former group The Jackson Five), and Prince.
+Some pop-oriented inductees include Madonna, Daryl Hall & John Oates, Michael Jackson (and his former group The Jackson 5), and Prince.

 - Progressive Rock: Inductees Rush, Pink Floyd, The Moody Blues, Genesis, Fleetwood Mac, Electric Light Orchestra, and Yes all contributed to Prog-Rock to various degrees.
 (Most, especially Fleetwood Mac and Genesis, eventually went pop).

 - Real Men Love Jesus: Or some variant thereof - many inductees take the time to thank their idea of God while they're at the podium (such as The Temptations or Solomon Burke).